-DeFelsko manufactures hand-held, non-destructive ultrasonic coating thickness gages that are ideal for non-destructively measuring the dry film thickness of paint applied to gypsum board (drywall / sheet rock / wallboard).
+DeFelsko manufactures hand-held, non-destructive ultrasonic coating thickness gages that are ideal for measuring the dry film thickness of paint applied to gypsum board (drywall / sheet rock / wallboard).
+This article will cover several measuring applications and challenges when measuring paint thickness on drywall.
+It will also cover the benefits of using a PosiTector 200 Ultrasonic Paint Thickness Gauge.

 Two models are ideal for drywall.

-Drywall presents two distinctly different substrate surfaces that are coated: the face paper of the wallboard over the untreated area of the wallboard, and the taping compound over the seams, corners, and fasteners, (screws or nails).
+Drywall presents two distinct substrate surfaces to be coated: the face paper of the wallboard over the untreated area of the wallboard, and the taping compound over the seams, corners, and fasteners, (screws or nails).
 The PosiTector 200 B1 measures both without any special adjustments.

 Some walls have coating systems that have been applied over many years in a number of layers.
-Our PosiTector 200 B1 is the ideal solution when applicators only need to know the final, total thickness of the coating system.
+The DeFelsko PosiTector 200 B is the ideal solution when applicators only need to know the final, total thickness of the coating system.
 Since the primer coat is thin and mostly absorbed into the substrate material, it has minimal impact on the measured total thickness.

 Some painted wall surfaces have a slight surface texture resulting from the application roller (see Fig.3).